Shetucket River

 The Shetucket River is a tributary of the Thames River, 20.4 mi long, in eastern Connecticut in the United States.

 It is formed at Willimantic by the junction of the Willimantic and Natchaug rivers.
 It flows southeast and south.
 Approximately 4 mi northeast of Norwich it receives the Quinebaug River and broadens into a wide estuary which stretches southeast for approximately 5 mi and joins the Thames estuary on the south side of Norwich.

 The river flows through a rural section of New England, despite the historical presence of industry in the surrounding region.
 Parts of the rivers have been designated by the federal government as the Quinebaug and Shetucket Rivers Valley National Heritage Corridor.
 The National Park Service describes the river valley as the "last green valley" in the Boston-to-Washington megalopolis.
 In nighttime satellite photos, the valley appears distinctively dark amidst the lights of the surrounding urban and suburban regions.

 Crossings

+Environmental issues

+The Shetucket River has been tested for the presence of PFAS following the June 8, 2019 incident that spilled thousands of gallons of firefighting foam in the Farmington River.
+Elevated levels of PFAS were found in bass collected in the Shetucket River, Natchaug River and the Willimantic River.
+As of 2023, the Connecticut Department of Energy & Environmental Protection still mentions a fish consumption advisory in effect for those three rivers.

 Paddling the River

 The entire length of the river, as well as the lower part of the Natchaug River flowing into it, is a popular recreational paddling route.
+The water trail is designated as a National Recreation Trail.

 Canoe/Kayak launch sites are located at the following locations: